So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 - Introduction:

-In this section, provide a definition of a harem, followed by its etymology, which should include it’s origins in Arabic, Persian & Turkish culture.
+In this section, provide a definition of a harem, followed by its etymology, which should include its origins in Arabic, Persian & Turkish culture.
 Also, give a passing reference to a harem’s functions.

 - Characteristics: